National Lampoon's Vacation (1983)

 Clark Griswald: You want me to strap her to the hood?
 She'll be fine.
 It's not as if it's going to rain or something.

-Cousin Eddie: Hey, you look like you could use a cool one.
+Cousin Eddie: Yeah, I bet you could use a cool one, eh?

 Clark: Now you're talking!

-[Eddie hands Clark his opened beer he'd been drinking, gets a fresh one for himself]
+[Eddie hands Clark his opened beer he'd been drinking and opens the last fresh one for himself]

 Aunt Edna: Did you tell Clark and Ellen the good news?